-7.31 DESIGN QUALITY POLICIES
+7.44 DESIGN QUALITY POLICIES

-7.31.1 The requirement for high standards of design and architecture will be key to the quality of future developments.
+7.44.1 The requirement for high standards of design and architecture will be key to the quality of future developments.
 The scale of obligations and policy burdens should not be such as to threaten the ability of a scheme to be developed viably so must be proportionate.
 However, the plan will expect developments to address the following criteria.

-7.32 DESIGN POLICY 1
+7.45 DESIGN POLICY 1

-All new development shall have regard to the following criteria :
+All new development shall ensure the following criteria is considered: